sygnaltech/webflow-util/docs/databinding.md

 *You have a data source!*

+You can create as many collection data-sources as you need, but make certain they are each named differently.

 ### STEP 3 - Setup your Form

 1. Now scroll to your form, and select the INPUT Textbox or SELECT List that you're wanting to data-bind.